 Lemmatisation has a similar goal to stemming: the different forms of a word are converted to a single base form.
 The difference is that lemmatisation relies on a dictionary list.
 So “ate”, “eating”, and “eaten” are all mapped to “eat” based on the dictionary, while a stemming algorithm would not be able to handle this example.

 Lemmatisation algorithms ideally need to know the context of a word in a sentence, as the correct base form could depend if the word was used as a noun or verb, for example.
 Furthermore, word sense disambiguation may be necessary in order to distinguish identical words with different base forms.

 For many decades, researchers tried to process natural language text by writing ever more complicated series of rules.
 The problem with the rule-based approach is that the grammar of English and of other languages is idiosyncratic and does not conform to any fixed set of rules.

 When I was working on our Clinical Trial Risk Tool, I needed to identify a number of key values from technical documents.
 One value that I needed was the number of participants in a trial.
 I tried to write a series of rules to extract the number of participants from a clinical trial protocol (the PDF document describing how a trial is to be run).
 I found sentences like the following:

 The initial intention was to recruit 45 subjects, however due to dropouts the final number was 38

-You can see how difficult it would be to write a set of instructions for a computer on where to find the correct number.
+You can see how difficult it would be to write a robust set of instructions so that a computer can reliably identify the correct number.